Nifty outlook and top trading calls for today's trade: Prabhudas Lilladher

 NIFTY VIEW:

-Nifty has been correcting since seven days after making a high of 10,490 to now a low of 10,094.
-At this juncture, we may see some bounce coming in.
-However, the near term resistance would be at around 10,250-10,260 levels.
-The support for the day is seen at 10,060 while resistance is seen at 10,160.
+Nifty has given sideways move; a confirmation comes only with a cross of 10,350-10,380 levels for a strong uptrend.
+The support for the day is seen at 10,250, while resistance is seen at 10,340.

 Disclaimer: The analyst may have positions in any or all the stocks mentioned above.